Music and lyrics: Mark Blitzstein

 "Packed with pathos, humor, anger, tenderness and heartbreak," as Harold Clurman said of all O'Casey's work, the 1924 Juno and the Paycock was written during the Irish struggle for independence.
 It captures the lives of an ordinary Irish family — poetic souls sucked down in a whirlpool of political oppression, chronic violence and poverty.
 The play placed fifteenth in the Royal National Theatre's survey of the Twentieth Century's Most Significant Plays.

+Juno and the Paycock made its Broadway debut March 15, 1926, at the claustrophobic Mayfair Theatre, starring Augustin Duncan and Claude Cooper, and was produced four more times (in more spacious quarters) in the ensuing two decades.
+But the production that made the greatest splash came in 1940, with a visit from the Abbey Theatre of Dublin, featuring Barry Fitzgerald and Sara Allgood in the roles they had created in 1924, and Allgood had re-created on film in 1930 for Alfred Hitchcock.
+The Broadway revival was remembered for its power and eloquence.
 O'Casey went into something of an eclipse during World War II and the years immediately following.
 But after Paul Shyre's adaptation, I Knock at the Door, was done Off-Broadway in 1956, followed by Pictures in the Hallway, an O'Casey renaissance got underway in America.
 Productions included Red Roses for Me in 1956 and a staging of Purple Dust that ran more than a year.
 (Shyre later directed a TV version of Juno and the Paycock featuring Hume Cronyn and Walter Matthau.)

 In this climate Juno was born.
 But the musical did not begin with Blitzstein.
 Librettist Joseph Stein first approached O'Casey in July 1956 with the idea of making a musical of Juno and the Paycock.
 The 66-year-old O'Casey resisted at first.
 He had previously discussed the idea of making the property into an opera with composer Hugo Weisgall and was unfamiliar with the American musical theatre form.
 But Stein, who had previously written books for the musicals Plain and Fancy, Mr. Wonderful and Body Beautiful with Will Glickman, visited O'Casey at his home in Devon, England, and explained how the play could work as a musical.
 That summer's phenomenal success of My Fair Lady, based on Pygmalion by fellow Irishman George Bernard Shaw, also helped make Stein's case.